 American High School Teams from 15 States Compete in the 2011 Euro Challenge

-"We welcome the growing number of states and schools participating in this year's Euro Challenge competition," said Ambassador Joao Vale de Almeida, Head of the European Union Delegation to the United States.
-"We started out with ten schools from two states in the program in 2006 and in just six years we have grown to 79 schools from 15 states.
-The Euro Challenge has reached thousands of American high-school students, teaching them valuable lessons about the European Union and why strong transatlantic relations are so crucial.
-The competition brings the EU to life, better than any text book or website, and it fosters a life-long interest in economics and the EU-U.S. partnership."
+"I am proud to support a program that encourages young Americans to learn about the challenges confronting the economies of Europe, and what countries that share the euro are doing to overcome these challenges," said Ambassador Joao Vale de Almeida, Head of the European Union Delegation to the United States.
+"Many of the challenges that euro area countries face are similar to those facing the United States.
+By learning how Europe is dealing with these challenges, the Euro Challenge helps young Americans to have a better understanding of how Europe and America are deeply connected.
+Over the past six years, the Euro Challenge has reached thousands of American high school students, teaching them valuable lessons about the European Union and why strong transatlantic relations are so crucial.
+The competition brings the EU to life, better than any text book or website, and it fosters a life-long interest in economics and the EU-US partnership."

-The 9th and 10th grade students spend months researching European economic policy and history with the help of mentors from their schools and resources provided by the EU Delegation.
-Teams of three to five students are asked to make presentations about the economic situation of a specific European country of the "euro area" (the 17 EU member countries that have adopted the euro so far) and must answer questions to showcase their grasp of economic issues.
+The 9th and 10th grade students have spent months researching European economic policy and history with the help of mentors from their schools and resources provided by the EU Delegation.
+In the competition, teams of three to five students make presentations about the economic situation of the "euro area" (the 17 EU member countries that have adopted the euro so far), and then focus on an economic challenge confronting one member country of the euro.
+The challenges range from debt and deficits to high unemployment and slow growth.
+Teams make recommendations on how to solve these challenges and must answer questions from a distinguished panel of judges to showcase their grasp of economic issues.

 "Moody's is proud of its continued support of the Euro Challenge," said Frances G. Laserson, president of The Moody's Foundation.
 "This competition enables the next generation to see the value in acquiring the skills and knowledge necessary to understand global economic issues."